lizhineng/nova-permission-tool/readme.md

 ## Usage

 Click on the "Access Control" menu item in your Nova app to see the tool provided by this package.

+### Localization

+The package is supported the following languages:

+* English
+* Simplified Chinese

 ### Changelog